peteroupc/peteroupc.github.io/random.md

 >
 > - Randomness extractors or cryptographic [**hash functions**](#Hash_Functions) that take very hard-to-predict signals from two or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation) as input.
 > - A "fast-key-erasure" random number generator described by D.J.
 Bernstein in his blog (Bernstein 2017)<sup>[**(40)**](#Note40)</sup>.
-> - The Hash_DRBG and HMAC_DRBG generators specified in NIST SP 800-90A.
+> - The `Hash_DRBG` and `HMAC_DRBG` generators specified in NIST SP 800-90A.
 The SP 800-90 series goes into further detail on how RNGs appropriate for information security can be constructed, and inspired much of this section.
 > - An RNG made up of two or more independently initialized cryptographic RNGs of different designs.<sup>[**(41)**](#Note41)</sup>
+> - RFC 8937 describes an RNG that hashes another cryptographic RNG's output with a secret value derived from a long-term key.

 <a id=High_Quality_RNGs_Requirements></a>
 ### High-Quality RNGs: Requirements